apache/spark/docs/mllib-ensembles.md

 * **`learningRate`**: This parameter should not need to be tuned.
 If the algorithm behavior seems unstable, decreasing this value may improve stability.

 * **`algo`**: The algorithm or task (classification vs. regression) is set using the tree [Strategy] parameter.

+#### Validation while training

+Gradient boosting can overfit when trained with more number of trees.
+In order to prevent overfitting, it might be useful to validate while training.
+The method **`runWithValidation`** has been provided to make use of this option.
+It takes a pair of RDD's as arguments, the first one being the training dataset and the second being the validation dataset.

+The training is stopped when the improvement in the validation error is not more than a certain tolerance (supplied by the **`validationTol`** argument in **`BoostingStrategy`**).
+In practice, the validation error decreases with the increase in number of trees and then increases as the model starts to overfit.
+There might be cases, in which the validation error does not change monotonically, and the user is advised to set a large enough negative tolerance and examine the validation curve to make further inference.

 ### Examples